 Chapter XI synthesizes the evidence provided in the previous chapters.
-It evaluates how the evidence supports the intended interpretations and uses of results from the 2015-2016 DLM science assessment and also describes ongoing and future development work to support the next phase of the science project.
+It evaluates how the evidence supports the intended interpretations and uses of results from the 2015-2016 DLM science assessment and also describes ongoing and future development work of the science project.